 You can’t create the combined item this way, but it does give you a better idea of what you already have to hand and the potential items you can create.

-Our TFT set 2 item cheat sheet [9.23] guide has a cheat sheet with all the item recipes that you can have open alongside your game, as well as the full list of item stats so you know what each item does.
+Our TFT items cheat sheet guide has a cheat sheet with all the item recipes that you can have open alongside your game, as well as the full list of item stats so you know what each item does.

 Your team consists of champions that are bought from the shop or drafted in the Draft phase.
 There are 50 so far in the game organised into five different tiers.